raspberrypi/style-guide/style-guide.md

 *   real time (noun), real-time (adjective)
 *   reality TV
 *   Resource Repository - capitalised when referring to the NCCE Resource Repository. *We are building a resource repository called the Resource Repository.*
+*   RetroPiE – the E stands for 'emulator'
 *   retweet
 *   right-click
 *   right-hand - adjective.
 Use 'top right-hand side', not 'top right side' or 'top-right side'